daniel-furman/daniel-furman-old/index.md

 *Research Question:* How will climate change shift geographic overlaps between Desert Night Lizards and their Joshua tree habitats?

-*Outline:* Ecological modeling project funded through the NSF Award #1757952, a collaboration with Prof. Stephen Adolph and Harvey Mudd College.
+*Outline:* Funded through the NSF Award #1757952, a collaboration with Prof. Stephen Adolph and Harvey Mudd College.
 Conference Proceedings: SICB Meeting '21, SCCUR Meeting '19

 *Full Title:* Assessing Climate Change Impacts on Xantusia vigilis lizards and their Joshua tree habitats with Ensemble Species Distribution Models